The Importance Of Customer Sentiment Analysis

 Now, imagine if your customer-facing teams have a way of knowing what the miffed client or prospect is thinking!
 That would be a game-changer for sure.
 That is why conducting a sentiment analysis of customers or prospects can help brands identify where they went wrong in their service or customer outreach program and make amends immediately.

-AI and machine learning (ML) can help brands analyze people’s speech, their expressions and track behavioral patterns.
+AI and machine learning (ML) can help brands analyze people’s speech and their expressions and track behavioral patterns.
 Businesses can use the data from sentiment analysis to drive revenue and guide marketing efforts.

 Let us understand how sentiment analysis can help brands with a scenario.